cbott/RemoteNote/README.md

 - RemoteNote is a Minimum Viable Product.
 There are probably many other projects which do the same thing but I have set this up to be as easy to get started with as possible - no wiring, API keys, or fancy stuff.
 - The Adafruit feather board's integrated battery controller charges at a rate of 200mA.
 Ensure that this does not exceed the capabilities of your chosen battery, likely requires a capacity >200mAh.
 - Some of the code may be easier with [CircuitPython](https://learn.adafruit.com/adafruit-2-9-eink-display-breakouts-and-featherwings/circuitpython-usage), unfortunately the Feather M0 does not have the memory needed for the `displayio` builtin library.
 Rather than finding a workaround I just switched to Arduino.

-## To Do
-- Power management improvements i.e. "Arduino Low Power" library for more efficient sleeps
-- More configuration options such as text size, position
-- Cleanup, including eliminating serial prints and better error handling